Cram\'{e}r type large deviations for trimmed L-statistics: Introduction and main results

+These two facts and the Taylor expansion together enable one to get an~approximation of $\tn$ by a~sum of weighed i.i.d. random variables for which some suitable known result on Cram\'{e}r type large deviations can be applied.
+This approach was first implemented by Bjerve~\cite{bj77} to prove a~Berry-Esseen type result for the $L$-statistics.
+However, use of this method requires excessive smoothness conditions imposed on $F$ and leads to the unnatural and complicated normalization of the $L$-statistic (cf.~Callaert et al.~\cite{cvv82}).

-In this article, we propose another approach to study the asymptotic properties of trimmed $L$-statistics different from that used in Bjerve~\cite{bj77} and Callaert et al.~\cite{cvv82}.
-Our idea is to approximate the trimmed $L$-statistic by a~non-trimmed $L$-statistic with weights generated by a~smooth weight function, and the approximating $L$-statistic is based on order statistics corresponding to a~sample of $n$ i.i.d.
+In this article, we propose another approach to the investigation of asymptotic properties of the trimmed $L$-statistics different from that used in Bjerve~\cite{bj77} and Callaert et al.~\cite{cvv82}.
+Our idea is to approximate the trimmed $L$-statistic by a~non-trimmed $L$-statistic with weights generated by a~smooth weight function, where the approximating $L$-statistic is based on the order statistics corresponding to a~sample of $n$ i.i.d.
 Winsorized random variables.
-The asymptotic properties we are interested in are often better studied in the case of $L$-statistics with smooth weight functions, this allow us to obtain a~desired result for the trimmed $L$-statistic by applying a~known result of the corresponding type to the approximating non-trimmed $L$-statistic, so it remains to evaluate the remainder in the approximation.
-Here, we apply our method to obtain a~result on probabilities of large deviations for the trimmed $L$ -statistics, we establish it under mild and natural conditions.
-Our result can be viewed as a~strengthening of the result from Callaert et al.~\cite{cvv82}.
+The asymptotic properties that we are interested in are often well studied in the case of $L$-statistics with a~smooth weight function and bounded observations, this allows us to obtain a~desired result for the trimmed $L$-statistic by applying a~result of the corresponding type to the approximating non-trimmed $L$-statistic; so it remains only to evaluate the remainder in the approximation.
+Here, we apply our method to obtain a~result on probabilities of large deviations for the trimmed $L$ -statistics, and we establish it under mild and natural conditions.
+This our result on large deviations can be viewed as a~strengthening of the result from Callaert et al.~\cite{cvv82}.